Chart Color Schemes

 Health performance in Deniliquin is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Deniliquin, with common conditions prevalent among both younger and older age groups.
-Private health cover stands at approximately 47% (around 3,341 people), lower than the national average of 55.3%.
+Health data indicates significant challenges for Deniliquin, with common health conditions prevalent among both younger and older age groups.
+Private health cover is low, at approximately 47% (around 3,389 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health